Written by Bachelor of Laws / Bachelor of Arts student, Maeve Moroney.

-I currently live in North Tower as one of three Resident Fellows, and I absolutely love it.
+I currently live in East Tower as one of three Resident Fellows, and I absolutely love it.
 Every residential building has a team of Resident (‘Res’) Fellows, who are around in the evenings and on weekends to assist students with any issues they’re experiencing.

-North Tower is a great option for those looking for a bit more privacy, and it has incredible views – I can see the Surfers Paradise skyline out of my bedroom window!
+East Tower is a great option for those looking for a bit more privacy, and it has incredible views – I can see the Surfers Paradise skyline out of my bedroom window!

-South Tower is another great option for on-campus accommodation here at Bond.
+West Tower is another great option for on-campus accommodation here at Bond.
 It’s located in the same precinct as Lakeside, the restaurant where on-campus students typically eat dinner, as well as Bond Express, our onsite convenience store that stocks plenty of snacks as well as basic goods.

 All in all, I can say that living on campus is an incredible experience, and the reason I’ve met so many of my friends here at Bond.
 If you’re nervous about connecting with your fellow Bondies, living in on-campus housing is definitely one way to ease those fears and forge friendships that’ll last a lifetime.